 - Withdrawal symptoms, discontinuation syndrome, seizures

 You may have already noticed that many of the above side effects are health concerns those with diabetes are actually trying to avoid.
 This particular drug tends to speed up the likelihood that one may experience the side effects much sooner.
 To make matters worse any improvement that one may experience from Lyrica® is usually short-lived and often wears off after a year or so.

 Natural Solutions for Diabetic Leg and Foot Pain (Peripheral Neuropathy)

 Fortunately, there is abundant research using non-drug solutions for peripheral neuropathy.
-And most, if not all, of these solutions are free of toxic/harmful side effects.
+And most of all, these solutions are free of toxic/harmful side effects.